michaelonken/dmp_diabetes/README.md

-# Diabetes DMP on FHIR
+# FHIR IG: Diabetes DMP for Germany

 This project aims at modelling the current version of Germany's DMP (Disease Management Program) documents for Diabetes Mellitus Type 2 in FHIR.